• Skip to main content

 • Privacy

-Home » Things to do in Edinburgh » St Cuthbert’s Parish Church: Is it the oldest Christian site in Edinburgh
+Home » Things to do » St Cuthbert's Parish Church

-St Cuthbert’s Parish Church: Is it the oldest Christian site in Edinburgh
+St Cuthbert’s Parish Church: historic Edinburgh landmark

-Given its proximity to the castle, this historic building, named after 7th century St Cuthbert is often referred to as the Church beneath the Castle of Edinburgh.
+The church is named after 7th century St Cuthbert and is often referred to as the Church beneath the Castle of Edinburgh.

 The church, formally known as West Kirk, has played a key role in the religious and cultural life of Edinburgh for centuries.